By Jennifer Drummond – That Got Me Thinking

 If you have kids and live on the North Shore, get yourself to the next open house (April 8, 2013, or check their website).
 If you know anyone who has kids grades 1-8, and they are not blissfully happy in their current school, tell them about Plumfield.
-If you are homeschooling, come visit because Plumfield offers workshops for homeschooled kids and workshops for parents as well.
+If you are homeschooling, there is currently a wait list for part time slots during the school year, but come visit because Plumfield offers workshops for homeschooled kids and workshops for parents as well.
 And if you are not in the area, find us on facebook and give us a like and a shout out.
 Or if you are so inclined, send some love in the form of a financial donation.
 I’m sure they’d appreciate it!